overbrowsing/cop-study/README.md

-# An Analysis of UNFCCC COP Host Country Websites (1995–2025)
+# The Environmental Impact of COP Websites: An Analysis of UNFCCC COP Host Country Websites (1995-2025).

 ## Overview